 The Coordinated Assessment is based on need and prioritizes women fleeing domestic violence and those exiting a substance abuse or psychiatric treatment program.
+If you are fleeing domestic violence, call the YWCA Domestic Violence 24-Hour Helpline at (509)326-2255.
 The SHCA may also refer you to other programs.
 The assessment does not guarantee placement at Miryam’s House.
 There is a significant wait for housing.
 There is not a waiting list, prioritization for housing is based on need.

 Miryam's House offers a supportive, nurturing environment for women recovering from crises related to homelessness, abuse, addiction and displacement.
 Housing is offered for one year with a focus on promoting permanent changes through healing, learning, and growth toward self-sufficiency and financial stability.
 During 2017, 22 women were served and 9 women obtained housing at Miryam's House.

 The philosophy of care at Miryam's emphasizes an empowerment model of personal responsibility for individual growth along with community (residents) and staff support.
 Miryam's House has 9 individual rooms and an efficiency apartment offering a permanent housing "next step."

 The primary components of the residential program at Miryam's House are: